 In addition, the drafting is linguistically unwieldy and lacks economy.
 Phrases to the effect that data or information “can be seen, read, and/or heard” and “can be produced with or without the aid of a device” are verbose ways of stating that the information is capable of being made perceptible to human senses, whether directly or via technological mediation.
 Long, multi-layered sentences of this kind expand the surface area for interpretive disagreement and increase reliance on judicial construction simply to distil the core meaning of the provision.
 From an academic standpoint, legal definitions ought, as far as possible, to be both conceptually precise and linguistically economical, especially where they serve as foundational terms for an entire regime of evidentiary rules.

 Conceivably the most significant omission, however, is that although we have explained that the EIT Act can taxonomically account for what constitutes e-evidence, it contains no explicit reference to the normative conditions under which electronic data qualifies as evidence in criminal proceedings.
 In practice, the probative value of electronic material depends crucially on three interrelated aspects: integrity (whether the data remains complete and unaltered since its creation or capture), authenticity (whether it can reliably be attributed to a particular person, system, or source), and the reliability of the electronic system that generated or stored it.
-The current definition is purely descriptive; it tells us what e-evidence may look like, but not what distinguishes it from ordinary electronic data that is too unreliable or untrustworthy to be relied upon in court.
+It is argued that the current definition is purely descriptive; it tells us what e-evidence may look like, but not what distinguishes it from ordinary electronic data that is too unreliable or untrustworthy to be relied upon in court.
 Even if these criteria are developed elsewhere in the legislative framework, it would be analytically stronger to signal—at least in broad terms—that bukti elektronik refers to electronic data capable of functioning as a means of proof under conditions that allow its integrity and authenticity to be assessed.

 For these reasons, the existing formulation can be characterised as over-inclusive, technologically dated, and doctrinally entangled with other evidentiary categories.
 A more robust approach would be to define bukti elektronik in data-centric and function-oriented terms, for example: as any data or information that is encoded, transmitted, received or stored by means of an electronic system, that can be rendered into a perceivable form (such as text, sound, images, or other meaningful symbols), and that is capable of being used as a means of proof in legal proceedings, provided that its integrity and authenticity can be examined and accounted for.
 Such a definition preserves breadth whilst achieving greater conceptual clarity, aligns with contemporary understandings of e-evidence, and situates the concept squarely within the normative framework of criminal proof.